CPG analytics and how it drives innovation in the consumer goods sector

 The Road Ahead: AI, Sustainability, and Analytics

 Sustainability is another frontier.
 A detergent brand used analytics to redesign its supply chain, cutting emissions by 25%.
 They even tracked which eco-labels (“recyclable” vs “compostable”) resonated most, tweaking packaging based on real-time feedback.
+This allows for evidence-based packaging and reformulation choices that resonate with the values of specific customer segments.

 Data Is the New ‘IT’